chenhengwei1999/ISSPA/docs/source/components/sensors.rst

 providing researchers with a diverse range of options to meet their specific needs.
 Brief introductions to different sensors are as follows:

-- LiDAR: LiDAR utilizes laser beams to measure precise distances by measuring the reflection time.
+- LiDAR: LiDAR utilizes laser beams to get distances by measuring the reflection time.
-  Widely used in autonomous driving, LiDAR contributes to real-time mapping, obstacle detection, and distance measurement.
-Below is a sample point cloud from the ISCAS campus using velodyne's 16-line LiDAR.
+  Widely used in autonomous driving, LiDAR contributes to real-time mapping, object detection.
+  Below is a frame of point cloud from one campus using velodyne's 16-line LiDAR.

   .. figure:: ../imgs/lidar.png
     :alt: LiDAR example
     :align: center
     :scale: 50%

-    **Sample LiDAR point cloud data collected at ISCAS campus**
+    **Sample LiDAR point cloud data collected at one campus**

 - Depth Camera: Depth cameras based on Time-of-Flight (ToF) technology use the principle of measuring the flight time of light pulses to determine the distance between objects and the camera.
-By measuring the time it takes for light beams to be emitted and returned, it generates high-resolution depth images.
 ToF depth cameras offer advantages of speed, accuracy, and adaptability to various lighting conditions.
 They find widespread applications in computer vision, 3D scanning, virtual reality, and augmented reality.

   .. figure:: ../imgs/astro_pro_plus.jpeg
     :alt: Camera example
     :align: center
     :scale: 50%

-    **Data visualization of different modalities of depth cameras in the ISCAS laboratory**
+    **Data visualization of different modalities of depth cameras in one laboratory**

 - IMU (Inertial Measurement Unit): IMU provides information about a vehicle's attitude and motion